shaunlebron/jumping-from-html-to-clojurescript/html-templating.md

   </div>);
 ```

-__To review__, we gained the full power of a real language by _embedding_ HTML
+So, we gained the full power of a real language by _embedding_ HTML inside of
-inside of Javascript.
-But yet again, we are forced to add additional syntax to
+Javascript.
+But we find ourselves again adding more syntax, this time for
-regain the brevity of traditional templates.
-Perhaps there is a better way.
+brevity.
+Perhaps there is already a language to meet these needs.

 ### From first principles to simplicity